Apply For An Offer In Compromise – One Way To Save

 Eligibility For An Offer In Compromise

-Before the IRS will consider your offer, you must: (1) file all tax returns, (2) make all estimated tax payments for the current year, and (3) make all federal tax deposits for the current quarter if you are a business owner with employees.
+Before the IRS considers your offer, you must: (1) file all tax returns, (2) make all estimated tax payments for the current year, and (3) make all federal tax deposits for the current quarter if you are a business owner with employees.
 In addition, you are not eligible if you are in an open bankruptcy proceeding.

 The OIC program is an option for taxpayers who are unable to pay their tax amounts in a lump sum or through an installment agreement.
 You must exhaust your search for other payment options.
 To qualify for the OIC program, taxpayers demonstrate and prove that a lump sum or installment agreement is not possible.

 The Offer in Compromise program is not for everyone.